aidenchia/dapp/README.md

 #### Miscellaneous
 * if you push files to git repo and then include them in gitignore, git status will still show changes made to them as gitignore only works for untracked files
 * if you accidentally pushed files or directories you no longer want to track, you can remove the tracked files via `git rm --cached filename` or `git rm -r --cached dir`
+* .DS_Store is a file auto created by Finder in macOS that stores custom attributes of folder, such as the position of icons